Mansi8874/Personalised_Travel-Itinerary-Generator/README.md

 Effortlessly plan your dream trip with the Travel Itinerary Generator, your go-to companion for creating seamless travel experiences.
 Whether it's a road trip, city adventure, or international journey, this powerful tool simplifies every step of the planning process.

+## About

+Travel Itinerary Generator is a computer program that empowers travelers to effortlessly create personalized travel itineraries.
+By considering users' interests, budgets, and travel dates, this application generates comprehensive lists of activities, attractions, and accommodations.
+Whether you're an experienced traveler or a novice, the Travel Itinerary Generator is your key to saving time and ensuring an enriching and well-rounded travel experience.

 ## Table of Contents